 When Mike Figgis asked me to piggy back the production of his A-list ensemble movie shooting in Venice and create an online experience, I didn’t need too much convincing.

 Backed financially by Film4, I ran a guerilla team, including award-winning director Damien O’Donnell (East is East) and my soon-to-be collaborator in Franki&Jonny, Franki Goodwin.
 For six weeks, we lived, ate, slept and worked under the same roof as the cast in the same hotel as the eponymously titled film was set.
-The 96 pieces of content we created included short films starring Rhys Ifans, Salma Hayek, David Schwimmer and Danny Huston amongst others as well as graphical, photographic and animated content inspired by the location, the story and Mike’s maverick filmmaking techniques.
+The 96 pieces of content we created included short films starring Salma Hayek, David Schwimmer and Rhys Ifans amongst others as well as graphical, photographic and animated content inspired by the location, the story and Mike’s maverick filmmaking techniques.

-The project was years ahead of its time with the Film industry only now, more than a decade later, starting to recognise the value of companion content.
+The project was years ahead of its time with the Film industry only now starting to recognise the value of companion content.
 It didn’t go unnoticed though, gaining much critical acclaim including a BAFTA Interactive nomination.

 You can read my blog post on the project for more information.

-Most of my time as the inaugural Head of Technology at SAS was spent in the world of digital communications for blue chip corporates.
+Most of my time as the inaugural Head of Technology at SAS (now part of MSL Group) was spent in the world of digital communications for blue chip corporates such as BT, British Gas and HSBC.
 As a brief diversion, I was able to put my experience of touch screen development (long before tablets and smart phones made this commonplace) into practice in this fun, very personal project for The Science Museum.
 The kiosk displayed a famous face, constructed using the same E-FIT software used by the police.
 Users had to commit this to memory, then had 30 seconds to recreate it.
 Working with the very talented designer Mr Ben Tomlinson, we transformed the concept of the original E-FIT software into something a child could use.
 We also had great fun recreating our own faces, which of course we left on display whenever visiting the museum.

-Sadly, the only remnants the interweb could provide of this classic of the 3D-noughts-and-crosses-TV-quiz-show genre was some YouTube footage of a VHS recording.
+Sadly, the only remnants the interweb could provide of this classic of the 3D-noughts-and-crosses-TV-quiz-show genre is this dodgy on many levels VHS recording.
 Thanks though to whoever saw it fit to preserve.

 That means one of three things: